USS Flusser (1864)

 USS Flusser was a schooner captured by the Union Navy during the American Civil War.

 She was used by the Union Navy as a storeship whose duty was to supply other Union Navy ships with coal, ammunition, and other necessary provisions.

 Service history

-Flusser—a 66 ft schooner captured from the Confederates in 1864 but never libeled as a prize—was used as a coal hulk and to carry ordnance and stores to ships in the North Carolina sounds.
+Flusser—a 66 ft schooner captured from the Confederates in 1864 but never labeled as a prize—was used as a coal hulk and to carry ordnance and stores to ships in the North Carolina sounds.
 Flusser was sold at Washington, D.C. on 23 September 1865.